-That’s when DickiesStore approached us to help them expand even more in the coming year.
+That’s when DickiesStore asked us to help them expand even more in the coming year.
 Challenge accepted.

-With the rise of DickiesStore competitors in the SERPs we knew we only had one shot to push back, and it required a total transformation of their underlying SEO strategy with a huge focus on brand building.
-Since we already knew that days were numbered for traditional SEO tactics, we immediately began developing a fully integrated creative campaign that included everything from Content Marketing to Social and Digital PR.
+We decided on a total transformation of the underlying SEO strategy with a huge shift to brand building tactics.
+We immediately began developing a fully integrated creative campaign that included everything from Content Marketing to Social and Digital PR.

 We knew exactly where we wanted to take DickiesStore and we knew how to get there.
 What we didn’t know yet was how good it was going to feel to smash every record we set for this campaign to smithereens.

 Our target for the year was 15% growth on 2012 figures.
 By November, their busiest month, we were trending 44% above the previous year’s figure, and 53% above the 2012 revenue figure.
 Their social audience grew from around 2000 to 8000.
 Boom!

 Our brand building strategy revolved around a few core initiatives.
 First priority was to refresh the totally product orientated website and relaunch the inactive DickiesStore blog which had previously failed to gain traction.
 Next was to hit Social hard by reviving a product focused Facebook page and using it as a springboard from which to broaden the audience, encourage engagement and create interest.
 We achieved this by writing awesome blog posts, setting up great give-aways and reaching out to targeted audiences with useful, lifestyle orientated content.